m-kupiec/compendium-react/README.md

 # Application Design & Development

-## Step 1: Creating a Component Hierarchy
+## Step 1: Designing a Component Hierarchy

 > Imagine that you already have a JSON API and a mockup from a designer.
 The JSON API returns some data that looks like this:
 >